aarkas/pokedex2.0/README.md

 The homepage displays the Kanto Pokedex by default.
 This can be changed in pokedex.js by switching out the variable for the Pokedex region.

+Known error: Pokedex not in the right order.

 Getting Started